The Crow (2024 film): Filming

-Principal photography commenced on July 13, 2022, in Prague, Czech Republic.
+Principal photography commenced on July 13, 2022, in Prague, Czech Republic with Steve Annis serving as director of photography.
 Paperwork filed from the film's production falsely identified the project as a six-episode television series.
 Filming was previously set to commence in June 2022, shooting in Prague and Munich.
-To ensure the safety and comfort of all the cast and crew in light of the 1994 film's shooting incident as well as the then-recent similar incident on Rust, Sanders met with the special effects department and armorer in Prague the first day, and told them that no firing weapons would be used on his set, using airsoft guns instead even though it cost them a bit of the very limited visual effects budget's money to add a muzzle flash and smoke, with Sanders feeling that the film's visual effects were very much in-camera and shot at a location with set extension.
-By August 26, 2022, Danny Huston, whose nephew Jack was previously cast as Eric in March 2015, was cast as Vincent Roeg.
-It was also revealed that Isabella Wei joined the cast as Zadie.
+To ensure the safety and comfort of all the cast and crew in light of the 1994 film's shooting incident as well as the then-recent similar incident on Rust, Sanders met with the special effects department and armorer in Prague the first day and told them that no firing weapons would be used on his set, using airsoft guns instead even though it cost them a bit of the very limited visual effects budget's money to add a muzzle flash and smoke, with Sanders feeling that the film's visual effects were very much in-camera and shot at a location with set extension.
+While in Prague, Twigs developed the concept for her third studio album Eusexua.
 On September 16, 2022, the film wrapped production.

 Skarsgård surprised Sanders with his diet conditions, which involved a pound of steak tartare daily.
-Skarsgård arrived directly from shooting Boy Kills World (2024) and worked four straight months with no complaints and very few free days, even doing a scene where he was covered in black syrup, despite it being the last night.
+Skarsgård arrived directly from shooting Boy Kills World and worked four straight months with no complaints and very few free days, even doing a scene where he was covered in black syrup, despite it being the last night.
 Since filming had wrapped, Skarsgård had felt a certain distance from the film, due to the ending.
-When asked about this during his Esquire Magazine interview, he mentioned how the ending made the path for a sequel easier, stating "I personally preferred something more definitive."
+When asked about this during his Esquire Magazine interview, he mentioned how the ending made the path for a sequel easier, stating "I personally preferred something more definitive".

 Post-production

+Editing duties took place in London where they were handled by Neil Smith and Chris Dickens.
 In September 2022, virtual production on the film occurred at Penzing Studios, in Penzing, Germany, while the digital asset creation and VFX work occurred in Bavaria, Germany.
 The film is the first major international production to shoot at the studio.
 By November 2022, Ashland Hill Media had financed the film's post-production.

 In April 2024, writing credits were designated to Zach Baylin and William Schneider; additional literary material credits were given to Aaron Rabin as well as David J. Schow and John Shirley, credited screenwriters on the original film.

+Media Capital Technologies co-financed the film.